swapnilphatkar/learn-database/README.md

 # learn-database
-all db and hibernate stuff we will be updating here
+all db and hibernate stuff we will cover under here